 ADP is converted back to ATP via a molecule called phosphocreatine.
 By donating its phosphate, ATP is formed leaving creatine.
 Therefore the faster we can reconvert creatine back to phosphocreatine, the faster we can reproduce ATP from ADP for muscle contractions.
 Want a little more info of how this awesome supplement can help you?
 We have another article for that right here.

 Beta-Alanine is the building block of carnosine, a molecule that helps buffer acid in muscles during exercise.
 Without Beta Alanine our body has a limited amount of carnosine available.
 By adding Beta-Alanine to your arsenal you could improve your performance in that all-out effort range by maintaining pH levels inside the working muscle.
 When acid levels in the muscle increase, the muscle cannot create the energy it uses to move.
-That’s just a little summary of this amino acid if you fancy reading a little more click here to be directed to our beta-alanine article.
+That’s just a little summary of this amino acid if you fancy reading a little more then check our our beta-alanine article What Is Beta Alanine?

-Combing creatine and beta-alanine together in your supplement stack is the perfect performance enhancer, read a little more about it here.
+Combing creatine and beta-alanine together in your supplement stack is the perfect performance enhancer, read a little more about in our article Combining Creatine And Beta Alanine To Improve Results.

-Protein is the number one DOMS Killer (delayed onset muscle fatigue).
+Protein is the number one DOMS Killer (delayed onset muscle soreness).
 When we workout our muscles are subject to ‘micro tears’ which is the reason for our muscle feeling sore the day after a hard session.
 Protein helps to speed up the process of recovery and is responsible for repairing and rebuilding our muscle mass.
 Protein shakes are also seriously tasty too…well only if you sip ours.
 You should try Whey Protein 360 Extreme Chocolate Silk if mouthwatering tastebud pleasers are your thing.
-Learn some more nutritional nuggets about protein by clicking here.
+Learn some more nutritional nuggets about protein by reading our article Why You Should Take Whey Protein.

 As your body and joints will be put under pressure and stress during these explosive ballistic training sessions, it’s incredibly important to maintain joint and bone health.
 Vitamin D3 not only helps to boost your immune system and enhances recovery but it also helps calcium absorption helping to build strong healthy bones keeping your body working like a well-oiled machine.
-If you’re interested in feeding the machine and want to find a little more out about vitamin D3 our article can be found here.
+If you’re interested in feeding the machine and want to find a little more out about vitamin D3 our article can be found within our Vitamin D3 – The Science.

 King of the fish oils, Omega 3 is the premium joint health supplement.
 It’s been shown to enhance joint recovery and even the maintenance of normal blood pressure levels and normal function of the heart, not bad for an easy to consume soft-gel.
 Sounds pretty good right?
-Click here if you want some more info about this fishy friend.
+See our O M G – Omega 3 if you want some more info about this fishy friend.
 Oh and vegans, don’t fret, we also have Vegan Omega 3 too.

 Martin, JC, Davidson, CJ, and Pardyjak, ER.
 Understanding sprint-cycling performance: the integration of muscle power, resistance, and modeling.
 Int J Sports Physiol Perform 2: 5, 2007.Available from: http://www.wisil.recumbents.com/wisil/MartinDocs/Sprint%20cycling%20performance%20review.pdf